 Canon PowerShot G1 X Mark III

-Canon's answer to the Panasonic LX100 (above), the G1 X Mark III crams in an APS-C sensor - which is the same size as you'll find in the company's DSLR cameras - for the utmost in image quality.
+Canon's answer to the Panasonic LX100 (above).
+The G1 X Mark III crams in an APS-C sensor - which is the same size as you'll find in the company's DSLR cameras - for the utmost in image quality.

 In one sense, we love the G1 X III.
 Considering the sensor is that big, the camera itself is small - far smaller than the Mark II model (which had a smaller sensor!).
 It's hugely capable when it comes to image quality.

 But there's a caveat: the 24-72mm f/2.8-5.6 equivalent lens quickly drops down the aperture range, so you'll often be shooting at higher sensitivities when using a little bit of zoom.
 Sometimes that can counter some of the quality that can be extracted from this otherwise great camera.
-Plus the autofocus, while decent, isn't as advanced as the Sony RX100 V.
+Plus the autofocus, while decent, isn't as advanced as the Sony RX100 VI (above).

 Read our full review: Canon G1 X MkIII review